networkservicemesh/networkservicemesh/docs/spec/plugins.md

 - **constants.go** specifies `PluginRegistryPath` (the location of plugin sockets) and `PluginRegistrySocket` (the location of NSM Plugin Registry socket) constants
 - **registry.proto** defines Plugin Registry gRPC service
 - **connectionplugin.proto** defines a gRPC model for plugins have the connection capability
+- **discoveryplugin.proto** defines a gRPC model for plugins have the discovery capability
+- **registryplugin.proto** defines a gRPC model for plugins have the registry capability

 Plugin Registry implementation is placed in `controlplane/pkg/plugins` directory.
 It contains the following files:
 - **registry.go** implements Plugin Registry that can register plugins and provide getters for plugin managers
 - **connectionplugin.go** implements a connection plugin manager that can call all plugins have the connection capability
+- **discoveryplugin.go** implements a discovery plugin manager that can call all plugins have the discovery capability
+- **registryplugin.go** implements a registry plugin manager that can call all plugins have the registry capability

 Plugin Registry is stored as a field inside **nsm.NetworkServiceManager** implementation and may be called in the following way: